This statement applies to content published on the following websites:

 These websites are run by Nottinghamshire Healthcare NHS Foundation Trust and are designed to be used by as many people as possible.
-The text should be clear and simple to understand.
 You should be able to:

 - navigate most of the website using just a keyboard